amazon-archives/sagemaker-containers/README.rst

    estimator.fit()

-To see a complete example on how to create a container using SageMaker Container, including pushing it to ECR, see the example notebook `tensorflow_bring_your_own.ipynb  <https://github.com/awslabs/amazon-sagemaker-examples/blob/master/advanced_functionality/tensorflow_bring_your_own/tensorflow_bring_your_own.ipynb>`__.
+After using Local Mode, we can push the image to ECR and run a SageMaker training job.
+To see a complete example on how to create a container using SageMaker
+Container, including pushing it to ECR, see the example notebook `tensorflow_bring_your_own.ipynb  <https://github.com/awslabs/amazon-sagemaker-examples/blob/master/advanced_functionality/tensorflow_bring_your_own/tensorflow_bring_your_own.ipynb>`__.

 .. _header-n975: